 The introductory MUSE 1.0 course is a one-day, hands-on workshop covering seven common clinical scenarios.
 Participants learn on state-of-the-art ultrasound machines and standardized patients in different learning environments such as a medical clinic, simulation center, or hospital.
 The course can be taught in your setting upon request and group registration.

-100% refund if written cancellation received 6 weeks prior to the course (minus $100 administrative fee and cost of textbook).
+100% refund if written cancellation received 6 weeks prior to the course (minus $100 administrative fee).

 50% refund if written cancellation received between 4 to 6 weeks prior to the course.